 SCENARIO: You have a new music video that you want everyone to see.
-It could even be an older video, doesn’t matter.
+It could even be an older video, it doesn’t matter because it’s always new to someone who’s never seen it.
 Facebook Ads is a great way to get more views for your music video, from both your current fans and potentially new ones.

 Think of Facebook Ads as a tool that you can use to get exposure for your music video and potentially lead people into your fan funnel.
 Once in your fan funnel, it can be easier to sell your music and merch to your fans.
 The good news is you can use Facebook Ads to do this also.

 There are different ways and strategies you can go about it, but I will guide you through one way to sell your music and merch to an audience that is more likely to buy based on how engaged they were by your videos.

 This process combines the 2 objectives in two separate Facebook Ad campaigns.
 The idea is that you want to spend your ad budget to get people to watch your music video first, then create a custom audience based on people who are engaged.
 In this case, engagement is based on how long a person watches a video.

 People who watch, let’s say 75% of the video, are more likely to be interested in your music and more likely to take a favorable action, like buy your music.
 Someone who watches your video for only 10 seconds is less likely to be interested in what you have to offer.

 Facebook allows you to build this audience based on multiple videos watched.
 It’s a good way to take a cold audience and create a warm audience.

 Just remember, if you select people who watch a higher percentage of your video, the fewer people will be in your audience.
 So choose something that is reasonable for the audience you are targeting and budget.
 You want to aim to build an audience of at least a few thousand so adjust accordingly.